You'll Like The 2008 Cadillac SRX If...

 With its optional third-row seat, the SRX can carry seven people, but in doing so loses most of its cargo space.
 People who have big families or need a higher tow rating would be better served by the full-size Escalade.

-The SRX's interior is similar to that found in the Cadillac CTS.
+After undergoing a major makeover last year, for 2008 the Cadillac SRX interior is changed very little.
 The seats are firm and supportive and the new dash is straightforward, with softer edges and simplified audio and ventilation controls.
 The center touch-screen operates the audio and climate controls, as well as the optional navigation system.
 The second-row seat offers the most legroom in its class, and the improved step-over makes entry and exit easier than in previous models.
 The optional power-folding third-row seat folds flush to create a level cargo hold.

-On the open road, the SRX glides serenely without veer or vagueness.
-Some SUV suspensions tremble at the first sign of an S-curve, but not that of the SRX, which negotiates corners without giving the impression it has a high center of gravity, even when loaded down with people and cargo.
-The steering feel is light at first, but quickly firms up as the speed rises.
-The SRX's steering is precise, with dead-on straight-line tracking and confident predictability when turning into corners.
+On the open road, the 2008 Cadillac SRX glides serenely without veer or vagueness.
+Some SUV suspensions don't deal particularly well with curvy roads, but not that of the SRX, which negotiates corners without giving the impression it has a somewhat higher center of gravity, even when loaded down with people and cargo.
+The steering feel is light at first, but quickly firms up as the speed rises, and it operates with commendable precision, with dead-on straight-line tracking and confident predictability when turning into corners.
 On the whole, the SRX easily rivals the handling characteristics of the Volvo XC90 and may be just slightly short of matching the BMW X5.
-When fitted with the V6, the SRX's acceleration feels strong but without the same sense of urgency provided by the V8.
+When fitted with the V6, the SRX's acceleration feels strong, but lacks the sense of urgency provided by the V8.

-The two-wheel-drive V6 SRX has a Manufacturer's Suggested Retail Price (MSRP) of $37,665.
-Adding all-wheel drive bumps the price to around $39,500.
-The SRX V8 is $43,870, and with all-wheel drive it's about $45,500.
-A look at Fair Purchase Price will show the typical transaction price being paid for the SRX in your area, so be sure to check it out before you begin negotiations.
-As for resale, owners can expect the SRX to hold its value well.
-In projected 24-, 36-, 48- and 60-month resale values, the SRX bests the Mercedes-Benz ML-Class and is within a few percentage points of the Acura MDX, Lexus GX and BMW X5.
+The two-wheel-drive V6 SRX's Manufacturer's Suggested Retail Price (MSRP) ranges from just under $38,000 for the base model to over $50,000 when fully loaded.
+All-wheel drive adds another $1,900 to the bottom line.
+The SRX V8 ranges in price from $44,000 to a high of $55,000 for a fully loaded all-wheel-drive model.
+A look at the Fair Purchase Price shows the typical transaction price being paid for the SRX in your area, so be sure to check it out before you begin negotiations.
+As for resale, owners can expect only an average return on their investment, with the SRX scoring well below the projected resale values of the Mercedes-Benz ML, Acura MDX, Lexus GX and BMW X5.

-Standard equipment for the two-wheel-drive models includes dual-zone air conditioning, front side-impact airbags, front and rear side-curtain airbags, leather seats, Ultrasonic Rear Park Assist, power rear liftgate, Bose audio, StabiliTrak, leather-covered tilt wheel with touch controls and cast aluminum wheels.
-The V8 model adds a six-disc in-dash CD changer, four-wheel disc brakes, 18-inch wheels, eight-way power passenger seat with power lumbar support, limited-slip rear differential and Magnetic Ride Control.
+Standard equipment for the two-wheel-drive models includes dual-zone air conditioning, front side-impact airbags, remote start, front and rear side-curtain airbags, leather seats, Ultrasonic Rear Park Assist, power rear liftgate, Bose audio, StabiliTrak stability control, leather-covered tilt wheel with touch controls, four-wheel anti-lock disc brakes (ABS) and cast aluminum wheels.
+The V8 model adds a six-disc in-dash CD changer, 18-inch wheels, eight-way power passenger seat with power lumbar support, limited-slip rear differential and Magnetic Ride Control.

-Popular options include a new 5.1 Bose Surround Sound audio package, a Sport Package that adds a body-colored grille with V-Series mesh insert, 20-inch wheels and tires, a limited-slip rear differential and all-wheel drive.
-Other options include the UltraView power moonroof, power adjustable foot pedals, DVD navigation, third-row power folding rear seat and a rear-seat DVD entertainment system.
+Popular options include a 5.1 Bose Surround Sound audio package, a Sport Package that adds a body-colored grille with V-Series mesh insert, 20-inch wheels and tires, a limited-slip rear differential and all-wheel drive.
+Other options include the UltraView power sunroof, power adjustable foot pedals, DVD navigation, OnStar Turn-by-Turn Navigation, third-row power folding rear seat and a rear-seat DVD entertainment system.

-The optional UltraView moon roof is composed of a huge glass panel that covers a five-foot section of the roof, effectively exposing the first and second rows to the sun.
+The optional UltraView sunroof is composed of a huge glass panel that covers a five-foot section of the roof, effectively exposing the first and second rows to the sun.

 Unobtrusive DVD Screen

-The SRX's optional DVD entertainment screen is mounted on the back of the center console, not the roof, allowing the vehicle to be fitted with both the DVD system and the UltraView moonroof.
+The SRX's optional DVD entertainment screen is mounted on the back of the center console, not the roof, allowing the vehicle to be fitted with both the DVD system and the UltraView sunroof.

 Under the Hood